Prekindergarten Program - McDonogh School

 Our Teachers Answer your questions

-How do prekindergarten teachers ensure that they are meeting the academic, social, and emotional needs of all of their students?
+How do prekindergarten teachers meet the academic, social-emotional, and diverse learning needs of all their students?

 How will McDonogh’s prekindergarten support my child’s success in the Lower School?